Menu

 A collection of rock outcroppings along US-83 in western Kansas goes by the names of these two places.
 Signs are posted at the 6-mile gravel road turn-off from both directions.
 If you gaze in the right direction from US-83, you can see Monument Rocks off in the distance.

 When a seabed was eroded during the Cretaceous Period, the 70-foot-tall sedimentary formations of Niobrara Chalk formed.
-There was a vast seabed that covered much of what is now North America about 80 million years ago.
+A vast seabed covered much of what is now North America about 80 million years ago.
 From year to year, the margins of the rock formations in this limestone alter.
 Keep an eye out for rocks that may be damaged.

 Monument Rocks, like the Castle Rock Badlands, are located on privately owned rangeland but are open to the public during daylight hours as a courtesy to the owners.
 It is strictly forbidden to enter the Chalk Pyramids after dark.
 Drones are also banned from flying over chalk formations.
 Please take care of your rubbish and dispose of any you discover.